FDSN/miniSEED3/extra-headers.rst

 Multiple JSON Schema documents are easily combined for use in validating extra headers that may contain headers defined in multiple schema documents.

+See :ref:`example-non-fdsn-extra-headers` for an example of non-FDSN extra headers.